About Electronic Art

-With a new wing, the Electronic Art concentration can offer two video and sound editing studios; a glass gallery that converts to a 25 foot long x 15 foot wide performance/video space; a lounge for late night hacking collaborations; the opportunity for event hosting in the converted gallery lounge space; a state of the art computer classroom; as well as library of video cameras and tripods, laptops, sound equipment, video shooting equipment, inkling digital drawing tools as well as many other technological devices.
+Electronic Art concentration can offer two video and sound editing studios; a glass gallery that converts to a 25 foot long x 15 foot wide performance/video space; a lounge for late night hacking collaborations; the opportunity for event hosting in the converted gallery lounge space; a state of the art computer classroom; as well as library of video cameras and tripods, laptops, sound equipment, video shooting equipment, inkling digital drawing tools as well as many other technological devices.

 Interdepartmental, inter-collegiate and international collaboration is encouraged and indeed an important part of this burgeoning field.
 Opportunities are provided for students to engage in community activities that enhance their educational experience.

 You can see a bit of the experimental video and animation work that we do in the fall courses in the following video created by electronic art student Emily Lê:

 As part of the curriculum for the electronic art concentration, the wing contains its own gallery.
 The Electronic Art Gallery’s mission is twofold.
 Firstly, the gallery is a venue for professional and student artists to showcase their work.
 The gallery will focus on artworks that explore the wide-ranging mediums and concepts found under the umbrella term of “digital art.”
 Secondly, the gallery’s offerings are intended to demonstrate a dedication to the cultural enrichment of Colorado State University’s students and the local Fort Collins community.